Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/index.md

 ## About

-[PortHamiltonianBenchmarkSystems.jl](https://algopaul.github.io/PortHamiltonianBenchmarkSystems.jl/) is a collection of port-Hamiltonian system constructors, that can be used as benchmarks for simulation, control and model-order reduction algorithms.
-We feature a wide spectrum of linear, nonlinear, ODE and DAE systems, with full choice of parameters, as well as many default configurations.
+[PortHamiltonianBenchmarkSystems.jl](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/) is a collection of constructors for port-Hamiltonian systems, that can be used as benchmarks for simulation, control and model-order reduction algorithms.
+We feature constructors for a wide range of linear, nonlinear, ODE and DAE systems, as well as several default parameter sets for each.
+Detailed descriptions of each featured system can be found in the sidebar, under 'Benchmark Systems'.

 !!! note
-	If you do not intend to use Julia as a main language in your research or project, but still want to take advantage of this package, you can download MAT-files for various configurations of each system from our [Zenodo](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/).
+    If you do not intend to use Julia as a main language in your research, but still want to take advantage of this package, you can download MAT-files for all default configurations of each system from our [Zenodo](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/).
 Alternatively, you could generate your desired systems in Julia and save them in a format of your choosing (e.g. as MAT-files, using [MAT.jl](https://github.com/JuliaIO/MAT.jl)).

 ## Installation and Usage